 Students wishing to enter this educational track should meet with their academic advisor for further details regarding this special program.

 RN to MSN who take graduate level courses prior to earning the BSN will pay the graduate tuition rate for those graduate level courses if the number of credits exceeds 18 credits in a semester.

 A post-master certification is offered to those students who have previously earned a master's degree in nursing.
-The certificate may be earned in the Family Nurse Practitioner or Educational Specialist program of study.
 Students seeking the post-master’s certificate must meet the basic admission requirements for the University and Graduate Nursing Program.
 In addition, they must submit evidence of the Master of Science in Nursing degree from an accredited program.
 Candidates for the post-master certificate must confer with the graduate director or academic advisor in order to schedule appropriate course work that will lead to the certificate.